howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 ![Davis Bayou scene](/images/travel/ocean-springs/gallery/davis-bayou-egret-thumb.jpg)

 [Davis Bayou Campground](https://www.recreation.gov/camping/campgrounds/250796) is part of the Gulf Islands National Seashore administered by the National Park Service.
 We drove over to scout out the campground for possible future visits.
 What we discovered is sad but typical of campgrounds these days - it caters almost exclusively to trailered or motor-home campers.
 Most of the sites - practically all of them in the areas featuring shade trees - are tiny and have no level ground aside from the asphalt camper space.
-I'm a tent camper, and few sites here would be suitable, and most of those are in the open field and have no sun protection or privacy.
+I'm a tent camper, and few sites here would be suitable.
+Most that are tent-appropriate are in the open field and have no sun protection or privacy.

 Otherwise, the surrounding park and views of Davis Bayou are beautiful and would be a fun visit.
 Fees are just $22 per night and all sites have electric service.
 Gulf Coast Heritage Passport stamp booklets are NOT available at the William M. Colmer Visitor Center within Davis Bayou park - which is contrary to what is published on the NPS website.
-If you're interested in the NPS Passport program you'll need to purchase a booklet from Amazon - or at the single store located at Ft.
+If you're interested in the NPS Passport program you'll need to purchase a booklet from Amazon - or at the single NPS store located at Ft.
 Pickens in Pensacola, Florida.

-Across the bayou from the campground and located at the end of E Beach Drive is the [Gulf Coast Research Lab](https://www.usm.edu/gulf-coast-research-laboratory/) - part of the University of Southern Mississippi, marine sciences.
+Across the bayou from the campground and located at the end of E Beach Drive is the [Gulf Coast Research Lab](https://www.usm.edu/gulf-coast-research-laboratory/) - part of the University of Southern Mississippi marine sciences.
 We didn't get to visit this but it sure seems interesting.
 I'm not clear whether there is any publicly accessible museum or welcome center.
 I believe it is all research and education.

 ## Drive Home